Anti-Zeno purification of spin baths by quantum probe measurements: Results

-To get an insight into this purification process, let us consider that $m$-fold measurements of $S$ are consecutively performed in the $\ket{+}, \ket{-}$ basis.
+Let us consider that $m$-fold measurements of $S$ are consecutively performed in the $\ket{+}, \ket{-}$ basis.
 There are $2^m$ measurement sequences with different possible outcomes.
 The projections on the $\ket{+}$ or $\ket{-}$ state in each of these (single-shot) measurements are designated as $'0'$, $'1'$ respectively.
-Each such sequence, denoted by $M_{n,m}$, can be represented as an n-fold string of ‘1’ and m-fold string of ‘0’.
-The bath evolution is conditional on a particular sequence or string, which, in parameter space, can be viewed as a trajectory – dubbed henceforth “conditional trajectory” (CT).
+Each such sequence, denoted by $M_{n,m}$, can be represented as an $n$-fold string of ‘1’ and $m$-fold string of ‘0’.
+The bath evolution is conditional on a particular sequence or string, which, in parameter space, can be viewed as a trajectory – dubbed henceforth ``conditional trajectory'' (CT).